MichaelFerrier/War-of-Conquest/README.md

 java -cp .:json-simple-1.1.1.jar:mysql-connector-java-5.1.34-bin.jar:finj-1.1.5.jar:commons-codec-1.10.jar:ij.jar -Xms512m -Xmx2048m WOCServer.WOCServer

-14. Before running the server, you must create the databases and grant the server’s mysql user all permissions to those databases:
+14. Before running the server, you must create the databases and grant the server’s mysql user (wocDBuser in this example) all permissions to those databases:
 - mysql -u root -p (then enter MySQL root password when prompted)
 - create database ACCOUNTS;
 - create database WOC1;
-- grant all on ACCOUNTS.* to ‘woc2’;
+- GRANT ALL PRIVILEGES ON ACCOUNTS.* TO 'wocDBuser'@'localhost';
-- grant all on WOC1.* to ‘woc2’;
+- GRANT ALL PRIVILEGES ON WOC1.* TO 'wocDBuser'@'localhost';

 15. In order to automatically upload regular backups to a different server via FTP, the Config.json file must contain the backup server’s FTP info.
 16. Xvfb must be installed, to provide a virtual frame buffer for the imagej library, which is used to generate the UI map image:
 - sudo apt-get install xvfb